funnycat/apidocs/source/index.md

-allowedCategoriesActive | boolean indicating if the allowed categories control is active allowedDays | an array of allowed days [MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY, SUNDAY] allowedDaysActive | boolean indicating if the allowed days control is active spendingLimit | an object controlling the spending limit user | Used only on employee cards - An user object alias | Used only on utility card - The alias of the card.
+allowedCategoriesActive | boolean indicating if the allowed categories control is active allowedDays | an array of allowed days [MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY, SUNDAY] allowedDaysActive | boolean indicating if the allowed days control is active spendingLimit | an object controlling the spending limit (see below) user | Used only on employee cards - An user object alias | Used only on utility card - The alias of the card.